Hidden Potential Seminars

 Publishing & Presentations

 Srikantia's book “The Architecture of Human Greatness” is based on a five-year research study which involved talking with thousands of people from around the world about extraordinary moments in their lives.
-Srikantia also has authored, and published or presented, more than 35 scholarly papers in management, organizational behavior, and globalization.
+Srikantia also has authored, published or presented, more than 35 scholarly papers.

 Beyond BW, Srikantia served as lead faculty at the Weatherhead School of Management, Case Western Reserve University and as visiting faculty at the School of Public Policy, George Mason University, Washington D.C.
 He also taught in the business program at University of Iowa, Jamnalal Bajaj Institute in India and FAE Business School in Brazil.